victorbnnt/bluejay/README.md

 # 315 birds species recognition algorithm
 <br/>
-The application will find the species of a bird from the provided image.
+This application is made with <a href="https://plotly.com/dash/" target="_blank">Dash</a>, it will find the species of a bird from the provided image.
 It is available here: <a href="https://bluejay-c7humgbxkq-ew.a.run.app" target="_blank">Bird species finder</a>
 <br/>

 ---